Pennsylvania

 Remediation Services:

-The entity must offer 12 months of remediation services if a breach impacts Social Security numbers, bank account numbers, driver’s license numbers, or identification card numbers.
+The entity must offer 12 months of remediation services, including access to one credit report and access to credit monitoring services, if a breach impacts Social Security numbers, bank account numbers, driver’s license numbers, or state identification card numbers.

 Regulatory Notice:

-The entity must concurrently notify the Office of the Attorney General when notice of the breach of security must be given to more than 500 residents.
-Notice to the Attorney General shall include the following information to the extent known by the notifying entity:
+The entity must concurrently notify the Attorney General when notice of the breach of security must be given to more than 500 Pennsylvania residents.
+The notification must include:

 Credit Reporting Agencies Notice: